5 Types of Materials Used for Bricks

 Burnt clay bricks are the classic form of brick, created by pressing wet clay into molds, then drying and firing them in kilns.
 This is a very old building material—the type of brick found in many of the ancient structures of the world.
 In appearance, these bricks are solid blocks of hardened clay, usually reddish in color.

 Burnt clay bricks are typically sold in four classes, with first-class offering the best quality and most strength.
 These high-grade burnt clay bricks have no noticeable flaws, but they’re also going to cost more.

 When these bricks are used in walls, they require plastering or rendering with mortar.
 Uses for burnt clay bricks include:

 Sand Lime Bricks

-Sand lime bricks (also known as calcium silcate bricks) are made by mixing sand, fly ash and lime.
+Sand lime bricks (also known as calcium silicate bricks) are made by mixing sand, fly ash and lime.
 Pigments may also be added for color.
 The mixture is then molded under pressure to form bricks; the materials bond together by a chemical reaction that occurs as the wet bricks dry under heat and pressure.
 These bricks are not, however, fired in kilns in the same manner as burnt clay bricks.
 Sand lime bricks can offer some advantages over clay bricks such as: